 Dividends are distributions from companies to shareholders.
-Although sometimes companies pay dividends in shares of stock, traditional dividends are made in cash, often quarterly.
+Although some companies pay dividends in shares of their stock, traditional dividends are distributed in cash, often quarterly.
 For some shareholders, a high dividend yield is the main reason they invest in a stock.

 A company’s dividend rate is the amount of its payout.
-For example, if Apple pays a $0.63 dividend every quarter, its dividend rate is $2.52, or four times $0.63.
+For example, if Apple pays $0.63 per share in dividends every quarter, its annual dividend rate is $2.52, or four times $0.63.
 But when it comes to dividend yield, the dividend rate is only half of the story.

-Dividend yield is a ratio between a company’s dividend payout and its stock price.
-Because stock prices change with every trade on the market, dividend yield is also constantly changing.
+The dividend yield is the ratio between a company’s dividend payout and its stock price.
+Because stock prices change with every trade on the market, the dividend yield is also constantly changing.

-To calculate dividend yield, take a company’s total expected payout over the course of a year and divide that by the company’s current stock price.
+To calculate a stock’s dividend yield, take the company’s total expected payout over the course of a year and divide that by the current stock price.
 The mathematical formula is as follows: